 “Mom!
 Have you seen my coat?”

 Your child isn’t willfully refusing to remember.
-It’s just that he’s still developing his executive function skills—and while as a six-year-old he’s gained a lot of ground in honing those skills, planning ahead and staying organized are two higher level abilities that take a little longer to develop.
+It’s just that they’re still developing executive function skills—and while as a six-year-old they’ve gained a lot of ground in honing those skills, planning ahead and staying organized are two higher level abilities that take a little longer to develop.

-Luckily, there are plenty of skill-building opportunities (and life hacks) that can teach your forgetful child the basics of organization and help him understand the value behind them:
+Luckily, there are plenty of ways to help develop organizational skills in your child.
+These top four tips for kids’ organization teach your forgetful child the basics of organization and help them understand the value behind them:

-1. A family calendar.
 If you don’t have one, try setting up a calendar where everyone can see it, and integrate it into your family’s daily life.
-Try using different colors for each family member so schedules stand out.
+Try using different colors for each family member when you add tasks or events so schedules stand out.

-3. Sticky-note checklists.
-Is he constantly forgetting things at school?
-Write him a reminder on a large, colorful sticky note and attach it to one of his folders.
-Start with easy, one-step directions—like “Grab your coat before leaving the classroom.”
-Once he’s got the hang of it, add another reminder or two.4.
-Pizza box portfolios.
 Ask your favorite pizza place for some empty pizza boxes.
 Label them to store important papers or art projects your child has completed or is working on at home.
-He can even decorate them (and they stack quite nicely)!
-The beauty of this idea is that it forces him to lay his papers flat instead of in crumpled balls of disorganized chaos.
+They can even decorate them (and they stack quite nicely)!
+The beauty of this idea is that it forces them to lay their papers flat instead of in crumpled balls of disorganized chaos.
 As a bonus incentive?
 Have a pizza party for a job well-done!